One of the questions I get asked most often as a running coach is, “How can I run farther?”

 #1: Slow Your Pace

-Moreover, running slower isn’t just a good tip for how to run further; it’s also a good tip for how to increase your run distance safely.
+Moreover, running slower isn’t just a good tip for running further; it’s also a good way to increase your run distance safely.

 After your body has had a couple of weeks at the new weekly mileage, you can again look at adding more intensity.

-You can still keep your speed workouts—and doing so is beneficial for reducing overuse injuries—but you should be dialing back the pace of recovery and distance runs.
+You can still keep your speed workouts, which are beneficial for reducing overuse injuries, but you should be dialing back the pace of recovery and distance runs.

-For example, if you normally train at a 10-minute per mile pace for your distance runs, when you bump up your mileage, dial back your pace to 10:30 or so.
+For example, if you usually train at a 10-minute-per-mile pace for your distance runs, dial back your pace to 10:30 or so when you bump up your mileage.

 #2: Polarize Your Training